 Whom can I contact for further information?
-If you would like additional copies, without charge, of this proxy statement or if you have questions about the Annual Meeting, the proposals, or the procedures for voting your shares, you should contact our Corporate Secretary at 800-640-4016.
+If you would like additional copies of this proxy statement, free of charge, or if you have questions about the Annual Meeting, the proposals, or the procedures for voting your shares, you should contact our Corporate Secretary at 800-640-4016.